CapacitorSet/graph-coloring/DOCUMENTATION.md

  - `stop()` is used to signal that there are no more items to be produced.
 This lets workers exit when the queue is empty.

 ## Results

+We analyzed the solvers with respect to time elapsed in a Jupyter notebook in `data-analysis/`.
+We report our conclusion, and redirect the reader to the notebook for further detail:

+>The choice of algorithm results in vastly different performances.
+Early multithread algorithms found in literature may perform significantly worse than simpler single-thread ones, and thus be only of theoretical interest; more recent ones typically provide a measurable speedup.

+>At the same time, one must not forget that efficient algorithms and techniques can provide a speedup simply at the expense of additional complexity or memory usage.
+The case of FastParser provides a strong argument for efficient algorithms; the case of JonesSolver shows that at times multithreading can beat even the sequential solver with the best heuristics.

+>Ultimately, the question of whether to parallelize an algorithm or to implement a new one is hard to answer a priori, and the decision must be driven by profiling and experimentation.